 I can’t believe it, but I think I’ve known Kristen for going on TEN years.
 As a fellow Texas to LA transplant, we first met at an influencer event, as Kristen was a top DIY YouTuber and blogger.
 You’ve likely seen many of our

 shenanigans collaborations over the years from bar carting to collaborating on her office design.
 She has since pivoted into running her own creative agency, whose downtown offices I designed for The One Room Challenge.
 And, she recently launched Mae Jones Magazine, a publication that seeks to redefine the look of luxury and highlight black glamour.
 She’s the Blanche to my Rose and I’ve been amazed at her ability to keep pivoting, growing and trying new things.

-I also met Grasie through fellow influencer friends (Jacey of Damsel in Dior, if memory serves) and have always admired her style, her humor, her intelligence and her hair (seriously, the best).
-A New York to LA transplant.
-In addition to being a fashion influencer, Grasie is an actress and a writer.
+I also met Grasie through fellow influencer friends (Jacey of Damsel in Dior, if memory serves) and have always admired her style, her humor and her intelligence.
+A New York to LA transplant, in addition to being a fashion influencer, Grasie is an actress and a writer.
 In fact, she landed her first network TV show writing job last year.
 After only pursuing that path in her late 30s.
 (And yes, I know she looks like she’s 26.)
 That has inspired me so much.
 She also is constantly creating short films that find humor in a sometimes painful reality.
 (Her film Egg Day is about her and her husband Damien’s journey with infertility and IVF.)
 Grasie and her hubby also just rescued a new puppy, Charli, so that’s been adorable to follow during quarantine.

 3. Michel Boyd